mmckechney/SqlBuildManager/docs/commandline.md

-To accommodate the logging of the actual build, all of the output is saved to files and folders under the path specified in the `/RootLoggingPath` flag.
+To accommodate the logging of the actual build, all of the output is saved to files and folders under the path specified in the `--rootloggingpath` flag.
 For a simple threaded execution, this is a single root folder.
 For a remote server execution, this folder is created for each execution server.